Organiser Guide

 These are sometimes categorized according to the challenge topic they address at the top of the event page, which is a kind of digital map.
 The button at the far right (☰) switches to a list mode, which can also help you to find your team if there are a lot of challenges.

-Here is an example from a recent dribdat-powered event which uses categories:
+Here is an example from a dribdat-powered event which uses categories:

 If your team does not yet have a project, then you may (administrators can disable this) be able to create one with the green Start project button (which is called Announce Challenge before the event begins) to create a project: